Rap Of China is part of the Black Book Of Odes in this century.

 Since she catapulted to hip hop stardom as the only female Rap Of China finalist, Mao Yanqi, or the lovely Miss VAVA, has continued taking the classic routes of a rapper’s career in turning themselves into an attractive brand ambassador people will buy for.

 She is a quintessential rap star building her career – magazine shoots and interviews, concerts and music festivals, pushing for tracks to appear in games and movies; to create a consistent presence to mirror her American peers in the rap industry, artists cultivating a cultural brand of themselves in the long run with every project they participate in.

-Intimate relationships bound by trust and respect in good faith guanxi 关系 are key facets of doing business in China.
-The rap industry is no different.
+Intimate relationships bound by trust and respect in good faith guanxi 关系 are key facets of doing business in China, and is how China itself does business with other countries.
+The rap industry here is no different.
 In China, guanxi 关系 is the anchor in music collaborations, an agreement with a higher mandate than contract law.